WindMillCode/portal-sample-app/README.md

 part 1
 [UPDATE] - any bug free updates
-[PATCH]  - any partial fixes that invovles tradeoffs [STITCH] - any partial fixes that has issues to address [FIX]    - meaninfgul complete fixes
+[PATCH]  - any partial fixes that invovles tradeoffs [BROKEN] - any partial fixes that has issues to address [FIX]    - meaninfgul complete fixes
+[COMPLEX MERGE] - do not pull from here complex merging took place

 part 2
 {frontend} {backend} {CI/CD} {testing} {logging}